Small Business and Entrepreneurship Program

-99% of all businesses in the world employ less than 20 workers, and the majority of these small businesses are family-owned.
-Many of these firms are started by entrepreneurs, people who the Canadian government says are the driving force that bring “innovations to market, launch novel industries, and create high-paying jobs.”
-If you want to start your own business, join a family firm, or work for a small company, then this stream is for you.
+99 percent of all businesses in the world employ less than 20 workers, and the majority of these small businesses are family owned.
+Many of these firms are started by entrepreneurs, people who the Canadian government says are the driving force that bring “innovations to market, launch novel industries and create high-paying jobs.”
+If you want to start your own business, join a family firm or work for a small company, then this stream is for you.

-The timing of the program is very flexible, so you can plan your schedule to fit your needs.
-Most students choose to take several business courses and then complete many foundation and breadth courses in the first year.
-This is to give them greater flexibility in their second or third year to participate in an exchange at one of our partner institutions around the globe.
-Every student is assigned a faculty advisor to help with course selection throughout their program.
+Most students should choose to take their introductory business courses and as many Common Curriculum courses as possible in their first year.
+This gives them greater flexibility in their second or third year to participate in an exchange at one of our partner institutions around the globe.
+Every student is assigned a faculty advisor when they pay their tuition deposit to help with course selection throughout their program.

 Program streams allow for specialization within a degree program and prepare students for future employment and professional studies.